 Don’t forget to download, save, or share this handy infographic for reference:

-How often you should try such therapies for your joints?
+How often should you try such therapies for your joints?
 Applying a warm compress or ice packs at least twice a day can offer the best relief from inflammation and pain.

 It is also important for adults to consume a healthy mix of daily vitamins.
 We recommend this Vitamin D3 supplement.